-- Discuss individual needs and resources with employees experiencing domestic violence, such as: - A flexible work schedule or adjusted workload so they can attend medical and legal appointments - Time off or temporary leaves - Personal safety planning for enhanced security (described on pages 10-13) - Discuss any existing protection orders such as restraining orders, peace bonds, or bail conditions. - Keep lines of communication open. - Follow up and monitor the situation. - Offer to help employees experiencing domestic violence connect with local service providers - keep a list of victim support services on hand, including police, local victims' service and antiviolence programs, transition house programs (shelters), and other community resources. - Respect your employees' privacy as much as possible without compromising workplace safety: every situation is different and privacy issues must be addressed on a case-by-case basis.
+- If possible, offer an employee assistance program that includes resources for domestic violence victims and perpetrators. - Discuss individual needs and resources with employees experiencing domestic violence, such as: - A flexible work schedule or adjusted workload so they can attend medical and legal appointments - Time off or temporary leaves - Personal safety planning for enhanced security (described on pages 14-16) - Discuss any existing protection orders such as restraining orders, peace bonds, or bail conditions. - Keep lines of communication open. - Follow up and monitor the situation. - Offer to help employees experiencing domestic violence connect with local service providers - keep a list of victim support services on hand, including police, local victims' service and antiviolence programs, transition house programs (shelters), and other community resources (see www.worksafebc.com/domesticviolence for a list of possible resources). - Respect your employees' privacy as much as possible without compromising workplace safety: every situation is different and privacy issues must be addressed on a case-by-case basis.